 I attended the Academy of Art University in San Francisco during the industry-wide shift to digital capture.
 I tried my hand at digital photography for some years, but realized that I had no desire to ever think about custom white balance or camera firmware.
 I returned to film and the darkroom as my medium of choice.
 I graduated with a Bachelor of Fine Arts with a focus in Documentary Photography.

 I continue to live in San Francisco today, working on various personal projects and the occasional freelance gig.
-Additionally, I have held a faculty position at the Academy of Art University for the last 8 years.
+Additionally, I have held a faculty position at the Academy of Art University for the past 10 years.

 Email: email (at) josephszymanski (dot) com